rbi-mtm/finite_Tel/README.md

 To install conda environments one can use **cpu_environment.yml** and **gpu_environment.yml** files.<br>

-For the calculations we have used CPU clusters with both Slurm and PBS workload managers, and a GPU cluster with NVIDIA GPU units.<br>
+For the calculations we have used CPU clusters with both Slurm and PBS workload managers, and a NVIDIA GPU cluster.<br>

 For DFT calculations we have used **VASP**, version 6.4.2.